MikixIT/google-translate-dark/README.md

-# google-traslate-dark
+# google-translate-dark

-Google Traslate Dark Mode for Chrome.
+Google Translate Dark Mode for Chrome.

 ## How to **INSTALL**